radius-project/radius/docs/content/user-guides/deploying/healthchecks.md

 }
 ```

-The container runtime will probe the path http://localhost:8080/readyz to determine if the application is healthy.
-The application code should implement logic to return a 200 OK response on this HTTP path for reporting readiness of the application.
+The container runtime will probe the path `http://localhost:8080/readyz` to determine if the service is healthy.
+The service code should implement logic to return a 200 OK response on this HTTP path for reporting readiness of the application.